MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesourcelist/nf-netwakesourcelist-netwakesourcelistgetcount.md

 ## -returns

-Returns the number of low power offloads to this net adapter.
+Returns the number of wake sources for this net adapter.

 ## -remarks